openvinotoolkit/model_server/README.md

 ## Contact

-Submit Github issue to ask question, submit a request or report a bug.
+Submit Github issue to ask question, request a feature or report a bug.